 Initial setup of the Embedded Edge Agent does take some developer expertise, but once the integration with your hardware is complete, then building and deploying Embedded Workflows from Losant’s cloud environment is just as easy as it is for Edge Workflows.

 To help our users get started with this new technology, we’ve prepared a detailed walkthrough that helps you set up the agent; connect it to Losant’s MQTT broker; and deploy your first workflow.
 We’ve also published code samples in a number of languages, including Python, Node.js, and C++ (ESP32).

-We also have a Deeper Dive webinar scheduled for Tuesday, Nov.
-16th, where we will introduce the Embedded Edge Agent, discuss some common use cases, and provide tips for getting started with the new feature.
-If you would like to utilize the EEA as part of your IoT solution, we strongly recommend attending this session.
+We had a Deeper Dive webinar Tuesday, Nov.
+16th, where we introduced the Embedded Edge Agent, discussed some common use cases and provided tips for getting started with the new feature.
+If you would like to utilize the EEA as part of your IoT solution, we strongly recommend this replay.